jvinel/KinectSandbox/README.md

 # KinectSandbox

-KinectSandbox is a *.Net* application using a Kinect 1st generation device to create an augmented reality map representing elevation.
+KinectSandbox is a *.Net* application using a Kinect 1st generation device to create an augmented reality terrain map.

 Image generated can then be displayed with a video projector on the ground.